10 Sunscreen Tips For Maximum UV Protection

 Know your numbers

-A sunscreen with an SPF of 15 filters out about 93 per cent of cancer-causing UVB rays, while an SPF of 30 protects against 97 per cent of them.
-SPF 50 stops 98 per cent, and SPF 100 stops 99 per cent.
+Of all the sunscreen tips, understanding what sun protection factor (SPF) ratings actually mean is perhaps the most important.
+A sunscreen with an SPF of 15 filters out about 93 percent of cancer-causing UVB rays, while an SPF of 30 protects against 97 percent of them.
+SPF 50 stops 98 percent, and SPF 100 stops 99 percent.
 So the higher the SPF, the more marginal the difference—and no sunscreen is able to protect you from all UVB rays.

 Mind the A rays